To TeachMeet or not to TeachMeet: Primary Networking

-Why networking is an important element of improving pedagogy for headteachers, teachers, and SLT alike & provides some pointers for choosing the right TeachMeet, MathsHub, or Independent CPD event for KS1/2 Primary Maths teachers.
+Teachmeets and other networking events provide an important element of improving pedagogy for headteachers, teachers, and SLT alike.
+Here are some pointers for choosing the right TeachMeet, MathsHub, or Independent CPD event for KS1/2 Primary Maths teachers.

 Teachers are (usually!) social people, who like discussing and sharing best practice.
 Unfortunately, teachers also rarely have the time to do this.
 When training to be a teacher, you constantly pick up tips from other teachers, you have CPD opportunities and are frequently sent to events – but how do we keep sharing and learning about great practice after this?